StreetSupport/streetsupport-web/README.md

 ## Install

-* Install Node 4 LTS or 5 stable.
+* Install Node.js 5 stable.
 Other versions may work but this has not been tested,
 * run `npm i gulp -g`,
 * Navigate to the cloned folder in command line terminal,
 * run `npm i`,